-Are you interested in the welfare of offenders?
+Are you interested in the welfare of incarcerated people?
 Would you visit a prison?
 Red admits that she answered both questions with an emphatic, "No!"
 So, what changed her mind?
 And how did we end up in the criminal justice world?
 For a quick overview, read our February 2013 column, RED & BLACK … Are In Prison?
 (Oh, and the question Black said she would one day ask … well, she has been asking it more and more these days.)

 So, how does a self-published book launched by Neiman Marcus that was intended to be the basis of a sitcom lead the authors "off to prison"?
 We're not exactly sure, but we do know that our journey into the world of criminal justice has been eye-opening and immensely gratifying.
 Not to mention full of stories and surprises!